colececil/colececil.github.io/_drafts/scaling-pixel-art-without-destroying-it.md

 };
 ```

 `_MainTex` is the texture to draw, which is passed into the shader through the `Properties` block. `_MainTex_TexelSize` represents the size in texels of the main texture.
 This is a predefined property set up by Unity, as described [here](https://docs.unity3d.com/Manual/SL-PropertiesInPrograms.html). `texelsPerPixel` is a value that we will set from a Unity script using [Shader.SetGlobalFloat](https://docs.unity3d.com/ScriptReference/Shader.SetGlobalFloat.html).
 As you can probably tell from the name, this variable represents the number of texels per screen pixel.
-We can calculate this by dividing the screen width/height by the width/height of the game's native resolution.
-If the aspect ratio of both are the same, you can use either width or height, but if the aspect ratios are different, you need to choose the dimension that doesn't get letterboxed or pillarboxed.
+We can calculate this value by dividing the screen width/height by the width/height of the game's native resolution.
+If the aspect ratio of both the screen and the game's native resolution are the same, you can use either the width or the height, but if the aspect ratios are different, you need to choose the dimension that doesn't get letterboxed or pillarboxed.

-The two structs defined here represent the input and output of the vertex shader. `vertexInput` contains the vertex position (in local space), the vertex color (which comes from the material color set in Unity), and the texture coordinates (which represent the x and y positions of the texture that match up with the vertex). `vertexOutput` contains the vertex position (in clip space), the vertex color, and the texture coordinates.
+The two `structs` defined here represent the input and output of the vertex shader. `vertexInput` contains the vertex position (in local space), the vertex color (which comes from the material color set in Unity), and the texture coordinates (which represent the x and y positions of the texture that match up with the vertex). `vertexOutput` contains the vertex position (in clip space), the vertex color, and the texture coordinates.

 #### Vertex Shader

 Moving on, let's discuss the code for the vertex shader.
-This is called for each vertex of the object the shader is rendering.
+The vertex shader is executed for each vertex of the object the shader is rendering.
 Here, we're just getting the data in the format we'll need it in for the fragment shader.

+*Note: The code for the vector shader and fragment shader is based on logic from [A Personal Wonderland](https://csantosbh.wordpress.com/2014/01/25/manual-texture-filtering-for-pixelated-games-in-webgl/).*

 ```glsl
 vertexOutput vertexShader(vertexInput input)